Birds Florida

 Long-billed Curlew With Very Long Downward Curved Beak, Mottled Brown Plumage, And Long Legs In Grassland

-The Long billed Curlew Boasts The Longest Bill Of Any Shorebird In North America A Dramatically Downcurved Beak That Can Exceed Eight Inches.
-This Specialized Tool Allows The Bird To Probe Deep Into Mudflats For Marine Worms Crustaceans, And Insects That Other Birds Can’t Reach.
-In Breeding Plumage, Its Warm Buff Tones And Speckled Back Provide Perfect Camouflage In Open Grasslands.
+The Long Billed Curlew Is One Of The Most Extraordinary Florida Birds With Long Beaks Famous For Having The Longest Bill Of Any Shorebird In North America.
+This Dramatically Downcurved Beak Can Reach Up To Eight Inches Allowing The Bird To Probe Deep Into Mudflats For Marine Worms Crustaceans And Insects That Other Species Cannot Access.
+In Breeding Plumage Its Warm Buff Tones And Speckled Back Provide Excellent Camouflage In Open Grasslands.

-While Its Primary Breeding Range Is Far From Florida Birds With Long Beaks The Long billed Curlew Occasionally Visits Coastal Habitats In Winter These Sightings Usually Occur On Tidal Flats Or Sandy Beaches Where It Feeds Methodically Using Its Remarkable Bill To Search For Hidden Prey Beneath The Surface.
+While Its Primary Breeding Range Lies Far From Florida These Florida Birds With Long Beaks Occasionally Visit Coastal Habitats During Winter.
+Sightings Typically Occur On Tidal Flats Or Sandy Beaches Where They Methodically Use Their Remarkable Bills To Search For Hidden Prey Beneath The Surface A True Wonder For Any Birdwatcher Lucky Enough To Spot One.

 Masked Booby